Guidelines for Authors

 The manuscript should be divided into: Title page; Abstract; Text; Acknowledgments; References; Tables; Figures; Tables/Figures legends.

-The Title page must contain the following information: Title of the paper; full name and surname of author(s); full name, town and country of the institution(s) where the work was done; complete address (phone and fax numbers, E-mail address) of the corresponding author; key words (no more than seven); authors' contributions, i.e., information about the contributions of each person named as having participated in the study (http://www.icmje.org/#author); disclosures about potential conflict of interest.
+The Title page must contain the following information: Title of the paper; full name and surname of author(s); full name, town and country of the institution(s) where the work was done; complete address (phone and fax numbers, E-mail address) of the corresponding author (please note that multiple corresponding authors are not allowed); key words (no more than seven); authors' contributions, i.e., information about the contributions of each person named as having participated in the study (role of authors and contributors); disclosures about potential conflict of interest.

 The unstructured Abstract must be analytically informative.